AppLayerLabs/applayer-gitbook/contracts/precompiled-contracts/how-to-code-a-precompiled-contract.md

 * Inherit from their respective base class, depending on their type (see below) and make sure you're passing the right arguments for their constructors
 * Implement, initialize and manage variables within the state and database, as well as the respective view and non-view functions that manage them when required - those variables should be loaded during contract construction and saved by means of an overriden dump function
 * Register callbacks for contract functions with their proper functors/signatures (if functions are called by an RPC `eth_call` or a transaction)
-* Ensure that their assigned name and their own class name match - both contract constructors take a `contractName` string as an argument, i.e. if your contract is called "TestContract", your constructor's definition would be `TestContract(...) : DynamicContract(interface, "TestContract", ...)` - _both names HAVE to match_, otherwise a segfault may happen
+* Ensure that their assigned name and their own class name match - both contract constructors take a `contractName` string as an argument, i.e. if your contract is called "TestContract", your constructor's definition would be `TestContract(...) : DynamicContract(interface, "TestContract", ...)` - *both names HAVE to match*, otherwise a segfault will happen
 * Declare view functions, non-view functions and events (if they exist) correctly, accoding to their specific types (explained further)

 ### Rules for Protocol Contracts